 Wireless USB clip-on fan:

-This powerful, portable clip-on fan offers some practical solutions for use in a campervan.
-It’s compact (20cm x 15cm x 10cm), quiet (just 40dB) and lightweight (500 grams).
+This powerful, 8″ diameter, 4 speed, portable clip-on fan offers some practical solutions for use in a campervan.
+It’s compact, quiet and lightweight.

-The fan is powered by two 2500 mAh rechargeable batteries which are included.
-On a full charge (which takes between 4-6 hours) the batteries last a whopping 32 hours on the minimum setting and 6 hours on the maximum setting.
+The fan is powered by a whopping 10000 mAh polymer rechargeable battery.
+On a full charge (which takes around 6 hours) the battery can last a whopping 24 hours on the minimum setting and 6 hours on the maximum setting.
+Charging is done via a USB lead.

 The fan can be placed on any flat surface.
 It also has an integrated clamp so can be clamped to pretty much anything inside or outside of the campervan.
 Combine this with the 360-degree rotating head and you should have no problem finding the perfect position for this little guy to keep you cool.